A topic from the subject of Biochemistry in Chemistry.

 Conclusion

-Genetic biochemistry is a rapidly growing field of science that has a wide range of applications.
+Genetic biochemistry is a rapidly growing field of science with a wide range of applications.
 By understanding the chemical basis of genetics and heredity, genetic biochemists are able to develop new methods for diagnosing, treating, and preventing genetic diseases, improving crop yields, and solving crimes.

 Genetic Biochemistry